Updated: April 2017

 You should submit a summary of your complaint, to include details of your concerns and your desired outcome.
 This should be supported by any documentary evidence available, including correspondence to and from the provider.
 This may be submitted either in hard copy or electronically.
 You may communicate with the IFO and the provider online if you wish.
 You will be given sufficient time to submit full documentation in order for the IFO to consider a complete case file.

-The club will communicate with supporters on a regular basis through The Dale Supporters Trust and through various other communication methods i.e. E-Mail, Website, Club Programme, Newsletters, Social Media and Forums
+The club will communicate with supporters on a regular basis through The Dale Supporters Trust and through various other communication methods i.e. E-Mail, Website, Club Programme, Newsletters, Social Media and annual fans forum.

 The club will publicise its position on major policy issues in the club Programme and on the club website.

-The club commits that members of the Board of Directors and/or Senior Official will meet with democratically elected representatives of the Dale Trust on at least two occasions during the season.
+The club commits that members of the Board of Directors and/or Senior Official will meet with democratically elected representatives of the Community Trust on at least two occasions during the season.

 The club will give the earliest possible notice of any changes to its ticketing policy and will give its reasons for those changes.